AndrewCodesDontYaKnow/ReactCalc/README.md

 # ReactCalc

 ## Description
-A calculator that displays the ten most recent calculations made.
+A shared calculator that displays the ten most recent calculations made by any user.

 URL: https://andrewcodesdontyaknow.github.io/ReactCalc